tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

 * The title shows up in a holds list
 * The title is on hold in the library ILS and OPAC

-        Sent as OPDS feed.
-Holdable titles have a <link> with rel="hold".
+      Sent as OPDS acquisition feeds linked to from a navigation feed with a custom link relation like "to-hold" in addition to "new", "featured", etc. Holdable titles have a <link> with rel="hold".

 **Search available titles**